farm-fe/rfcs/rfcs/003-partial-bundling/rfc.md

 1. **Mutable and immutable modules should always be in different output files**: For example, if we changed our business code, we would not expect that modules under `node_modules` are affected.
 2. **Shared modules should be in isolate output files as long as they can**: For modules shared between multiple entries or dynamic imported entries, they should be in separated output file, so we won't loading unnecessary modules when loading these files.
-3. **The max concurrent requests for a resource loading should be between 20-30 by default**: After a lots of tests, we found that 20-30 concurrent requests have best performance when loading resources concurrently.
+3. **The target concurrent requests for a resource loading should be between 20-30 by default**: After a lots of tests, we found that 20-30 concurrent requests have best performance when loading resources concurrently.
 4. **Related modules should be in the same output file as long as they can**: For example, modules under the same package should be together, if the package is updated, then only a few output files are affected.
     * 4.1 Modules under the same package should be in the same output file.
     * 4.2 Closer module in the dependency tree should be more likely in the same output file.
 5. **Output files should be of similar size and min resource size should be greater than 20KB by default**: Avoid buckets effect and make concurrent resources loading faster.
-6. **When above rules are conflicts, more requests are preferred**: For example, if `minResourceSize` is violated due to `mutable/immutable modules`, `minResourceSize` will be ignored, because one of farm's philosophy is `Unbundled First`, we prefer more granular output files.
+6. **When above rules are conflicts, more requests are preferred by default**: For example, if `minResourceSize` is violated due to `mutable/immutable modules`, `minResourceSize` will be ignored, because one of farm's philosophy is `Unbundled First`, we prefer more granular output files by default.
+    * This default behavior can be configured by `enforceMinResourceSize` and `enforceTargetConcurrentRequests`, but this may cause duplication, no silver bullet here, just tradeoffs.

 # Reference-level explanation
 This section explains the technical part of Partial Bundling.